 Furkot limits the number of points stored per route.
 The value is carefully calibrated for a route to appear to closely align with roads as long as the zoom level allows you to see stops (or pass-through points) at the ends of the route segment.
 Furkot also devotes more points around stops than it does to the middle of the route.

 If, at the end of your trip planning process, the routes don't align as closely with mapped roads at higher zoom levels as you would like, you can add more stops or pass-through points (most easily by dragging the route toward the road on the map).
 Or you can change the Routing to Travel off road option and shape the route yourself.
 Both actions will increase the number of points stored per route and make it appear to follow mapped roads more closely.
-It'll also increase the number of points exported per track.
+It will also increase the number of points exported per track.

 Troubleshoot the problem